oli-ctrl/acculight/README.md

 ## known issues:

- - first time installing the mod the health and safety screen is white, i cba to fix this cos it only happens once
+ - first time installing the mod the health and safety screen is white, i cba to fix this because it only happens once

 ## Credits